-How Andy McKay, expert Community Care Law solicitor, secured almost 4 years’ of backdated care fees worth over £157,000 in a successful appeal about NHS Continuing Healthcare eligibility.
+How Andy McKay, expert Community Care Law solicitor based in our Brighton office, secured almost 4 years’ of backdated care fees worth over £157,000 in a successful appeal about NHS Continuing Healthcare eligibility.

-We were instructed by a professional Executor managing the estate of Megan, who had lived in a care home for many years.
+We were instructed by a professional Executor managing the estate of Megan, who had lived in a care home in the North East of England for many years.
 In 2017, Megan’s executor submitted a retrospective NHS Continuing Healthcare (CHC) funding application to the local Clinical Commissioning Group (CCG).
 The Executor believed that Megan should have had her care fees paid by NHS CHC funding for the three and a half years before she passed away in December 2015.
 Megan had self-funded all of her care fees privately, amounting to around £330,000 over the six years that she had lived in the care home.

 The CCG Panel rejected the Executor’s application, stating that Megan was not eligible for NHS CHC because she had social care needs, not a ‘primary healthcare need’.
 The Executor had been on a training course about care fee funding run by Martin Searle Solicitors, so he contacted us for help.

 Andy told the Executor that the first step was to provide an opinion on the merits of Megan’s case, to determine if there were sufficient grounds to submit an NHS CHC appeal and to consider the cost benefits.
 The Executor provided Andy with copies of the CCG’s assessment paperwork and their decision letter.